ThomasFarmer/WateryStuff/README.md

 **Process A:** Iterating over the watershed polygon vertexes and checking if any of the intersection points overlap with the vertexes.
 If they do, it checks the HND and the various SUB_CATCH fields for a matching ID.
 If there is one, the polygon recieves the longest diagonal distance value as content for its S_LEFOLY field.

 **Process B:** Calculating the nearest rain gauge location for the watershed polygons.
-Throughout nearest neighbor algorythm each of the polygons recieve the content of the NAME field of the rain gauge layer features as the "RAIN_GUAGE" field's value.
+Throughout nearest neighbor algorythm each of the polygons recieve the content of the NAME field of the rain gauge layer features as the "RAIN_GAUGE" field's value.

 ***NOTE:*** *This plugin was made throughout 3 afternoons, and the number one priority was to get it up and running as fast as possible.
 The structure reflects some bare-bone solutions and generic exception handling, the general lack of knowing even the most basic "why"-s regarding to the project itself, while often distregarding the principles of clean code and reusability.
 However I decided to upload this to showcase some of the "micro-projects" I am involved in.*